Community & Economic Development

 The City’s Community Development Department combines the important tasks of Grant Writing with Economic Development.
 Specifically, the City’s Community Development Department is entrusted with obtaining funding whenever possible for certain City projects and working to promote an environment which encourages Econonomic Growth; in particular Small Business Development.

-Since its inception in 2017, the Community Development Department has secured over $3.7 Million in Grant Funding for the City of Abbeville.
-(As of May 2019)
+Since its inception in 2017, the Community Development Department has secured nearly $5.5 Million in Grant Funding for the City of Abbeville.
+(As of November 2020)

 The Community Development Department also oversees the City’s Robust Event’s Lineup which has a major positive impact on local businesses.